Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/zenithal_wcs_validation_notes.md

 - playback/view policy effects such as dynamic refitting of the visible `HPC` box beyond the centered bounds logic explicitly reproduced by the validator, or any other transient user-driven viewing state
-- `CAR` display-policy choices beyond the validated source-WCS interpretation and sampling path
+- `CAR`/`CEA` display-policy choices beyond the validated source-WCS interpretation and sampling path
 - Java overlay-only behavior such as:
   - viewpoint-space projection of external overlay points in `HPC`